5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 This wrapping process should take about 5 to 10 minutes

-Step 3: Seal & Define
+Step 3: Seal and Remove the Mold

 Grab your Mod Podge sealer spray.